siffiejoe/lua-amalg/README.md

 Features:

 *   Pure Lua (compatible with Lua 5.1 and up), no other external dependencies.
-(Even works for modules using the deprecated `module` function.)
+*   Even works for modules using the deprecated `module` function.
 *   You don't have to take care of the order in which the modules are `require`'d.
 *   Can embed compiled C modules.
 *   Can collect `require`'d Lua (and C) modules automatically.
 *   Can compress/decompress or precompile using plugin modules.
+    (Plugin modules may have dependencies to external Lua modules!)

 What it doesn't do: